followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onNodesInitialized.md

 ===========================================================================

 <!--shortDescription-->
 A handler for the **nodesInitialized** event.
-Executed after all nodes in the widget are initialized.
+Executed after the loaded nodes are initialized.
 <!--/shortDescription-->

 <!--fullDescription-->
-This handler is  executed once - at the beginning of the widget's lifetime.
-You can perform operations on the node structure within this handler.
+Use this handler to modify the [node fields](/Documentation/ApiReference/UI_Widgets/dxTreeList/Node/).
+You can traverse the tree using the [forEachNode(callback)](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#forEachNodecallback) method or implement your custom algorithm.
+Within this algorithm, start traversing from the root node, which is available via the handler parameter's **root** field.
+Every node, including the root one, provides access to its child nodes in the **children** field, which allows traversing the whole tree.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->